-Information about our customers is an important part of our business, and we are not in the business of selling it to others.
-We share custome information only as described below and with subsidiaries Amazon.com, Inc. controls that either are subject to this Privacy Notice or follow practices at least as protective as those described in this
+Information about our customers is an important part of our business, and we are not in the business information only as described below and with subsidiaries Amazon.com.
+Inc. controls that either are subject to this Privacy Notice or follow practices at least as protective as those described in this

-- Affiliated Businesses We Do Not Control: some cases, such as Marketplace sellers, Amazon.com or sell offerings to you a Amazon.com.
+- Affiliated Businesses We Do Not Control some cases, such as Marketplace sellers, Amazon.com.
 In other cases, we operate stores, provide services, or sell product lines jointly with these businesses.
 Click here for some examples of co-branded and joint offerings.
-You can tell when a third party is - data, providing marketing assistance, providing search results and links (including paid listings and links), processing credit card They have access to personal information needed to perform their functions, but may - not use it for other purposes.
+You can tell when a third party is

+- data, providing marketing assistance, providing search results and links (including paid listings and links), processing credit card payments, and providing customer service.

+They have access to personal information

+needed to perform their functions, but may

+- not use it for other purposes.

 Promotional Offers: Sometimes we send offers to selected groups of Amazon.com customers on behalf of other businesses.
 When we do this, we do not give that business your name and address.
-If you do not want to receive such offers, please adjust - not want to receive such offers, please adjust your Customer.
-Communication Preferences.
+If you do not want to receive such offers, please adjust - not want to receive such offers, please adjust your Custamer, Cammunication Preferences.

-Business Transfers: An we continue to the communication of the c substantially all of its assets are aco - Protection of Amazon.com and Others: We information when we believe release is appropriate to comply with the law; enforce or apply our Conditions of Use and other agreements; or protect the rights, property, or safety of Amazon.com, our users, or others.
-This includes exchanging information - With Your Consent: Other than as set out. hoose not to share the information
+Business Transfers: As we continue to develop our business, we might sell or buy stores, subsidiaries, or business units.
+In aud transactions, customer information generally is one of the transferred business assets but remains subject to the promises made in any pre-existing Privacy Notice (unless, of zourse the customer connects otherwise).
+Also, in the unlikely event that Amazon.com, Inc., or substantially all of its assets are acou ustomer information will of course be one of - · Protection of Amazon.com and Others: We information when we believe release is appropriate to comply with the law; enforce r apply our Conditions of Use and other ents; or protect the rights, property, others.
+This includes exchanging informat - With Your Consent: Other than as set out. thoose not to share the information.